-Trent Park has a rich history from its earliest days as a Royal Hunting ground, but most particularly during the Second World War.
-At the outbreak of war, it took on a role that would propel its importance onto a level parallel with Bletchley Park.
-But no one would learn about its secret wartime work for 70 years.
+At the outbreak of the Second World War, Trent Park took on a role that would propel its importance on a par with Bletchley Park.
+But no one would learn about it for 70 years…

 As the former home of the Bevans and Sir Philip Sassoon, Trent Park was at the centre of some of the most defining moments of the 20th century as well as entertaining famous guests and royalty…

 From late 1939, the house played a critical role in the ‘secret war’ against Nazi Germany.
 It was here that British Intelligence bugged the conversations of German prisoners-of-war, and from 1942 exclusively held Hitler’s Generals and high ranking officers.
 In a clever deception plan, whilst they enjoyed the luxurious stately rooms and roamed the gardens, their conversations were secretly recorded by teams of secret listeners in three ‘M Rooms’ full of the latest technology.

 The secret listeners were hidden in the basement of the house and recorded every word… every day of the war.
 It gave the Allies vast amounts of intelligence about the Nazi war machine and its military capabilities on land, at sea and in the air.